 Li Wei was born to humble beginnings in 1970 in China in the Hubei Province in a countryside village located along the Yangtze River.
-As a kid, he was always fascinated by nature, having been surrounded by fields of rice where he would play and explore.
+As a kid, he was always fascinated by nature, surrounded by rice fields where he would play and explore.
 In college, he studied oil painting, but it was not until he moved to the East Village1, where he encountered legendary artists such as Zhang Huang2 and Ma Liuming, that his artistic direction begun to take shape.

 Why Li chose performance & photography over painting